frictionlessdata/datapackage/content/docs/standard/table-schema.md

 #### `version`

 A version string identifying the version of the schema (cf. [Data Package](https://datapackage.org/standard/data-package/#version)).
-If not specified, the schema inherits from the data package if distributed in a data package descriptor.
+If not specified, the schema inherits from the Data Package if distributed in a Data Package descriptor.

 #### `contributors`

 The people or oganizations that contributed to the schema (cf. [Data Package](https://datapackage.org/standard/data-package/#contributors)).
-If not specified the schema inherits from the data package if distributed in a data package descriptor.
+If not specified the schema inherits from the Data Package if distributed in a Data Package descriptor.

 ### Field